CheeseBench: Evaluating Large Language Models on Rodent Behavioral Neuroscience Paradigms: Results

-\Cref{fig:main_results} shows per-environment success rates for all six models on ASCII text input.
-The best overall model is Qwen2.5-VL-7B (52.6\%), followed by Qwen2.5-VL-72B (49.3\%) and Qwen2.5-VL-32B (48.0\%).
-The random baseline averages 32.1\% and the Tabular-QL agent averages 31.2\%, but they succeed on very different tasks: Tabular-QL reaches 98\% on OperantChamber and 100\% on ShuttleBox through Q-learning, while scoring 0\% on all spatial environments.
-All agents, including LLMs, fall well below the approximate rodent reference values (70--90\%), shown as diamond markers.
+\Cref{fig:main_results} shows per-environment success rates for the six open-weight models on ASCII text input (best of three view modes per environment).
+The best overall open-weight model is Qwen2.5-VL-7B (68.0\%), followed by Qwen2.5-VL-32B (64.7\%) and Qwen2.5-VL-72B (58.5\%).
+The random baseline averages 38.0\% and the Tabular-QL agent averages 31.2\%, but they succeed on very different tasks: Tabular-QL reaches 98\% on OperantChamber and 100\% on ShuttleBox through Q-learning, while scoring 0\% on all maze-based spatial environments.
+All open-weight LLMs fall well below the approximate rodent reference values (70--90\%), shown as diamond markers; we revisit this gap for frontier models in the \nameref{sec:frontier} subsection below.

 Performance varies widely across environments.
-On \textbf{OperantChamber} (instrumental conditioning), Qwen2.5-VL-72B reaches 94.0\%, approaching the approximate rodent reference value, which suggests that simple stimulus-response associations are within reach of in-context learning.
-On \textbf{ShuttleBox}, Qwen2.5-VL-32B reaches 95.0\%.
-But \textbf{RadialArmMaze} (working memory) is nearly unsolved: the best model manages 5.0\%, compared to 70\% for rodents.
-This task requires keeping track of which arms have been visited across 20+ steps within a single trial, which is very difficult for autoregressive models.
+On \textbf{OperantChamber} (instrumental conditioning), Qwen2.5-VL-32B reaches 100\%, matching the approximate rodent reference value, which suggests that simple stimulus-response associations are within reach of in-context learning.
+On \textbf{ShuttleBox}, Qwen2.5-VL-32B reaches 95\% --- the strongest open-weight result on this task.
+But \textbf{RadialArmMaze} (working memory) is nearly unsolved by open-weight models: the best (Qwen2.5-VL-7B) manages 10.0\%, compared to 70\% for rodents.
+This task requires keeping track of which arms have been visited across 20+ steps within a single trial, which is very difficult for autoregressive models at this scale.